SEARCH FIRM & Recruiters

 When you're looking for a job, sending out resume after resume and not hearing anything back is one of the most frustrating experiences for people.
-It's almost worse than going on an interview and not being selected because at least in those situations you can think about the interview and realize the areas you may have come up short in and can even get feedback on why you weren't selected (if you know the right question to ask at the end of the interview…hint.. the question is “Is there anything I've said today or lacking in my experience that makes you think I'm not the best candidate for this role?”
-Hiring Managers won't always answer with great detail, but when they do you'll know where you stand.
+It's almost worse than going on an interview and not being selected because at least in those situations you can think about the interview and realize the areas you may have come up short in.
+Plus you can even get feedback on why you weren't selected (especially if you know the right question to ask at the end of the interview…hint.. the question is “Is there anything I've said today or lacking in my experience that makes you think I'm not the best candidate for this role?”)
+They won't always answer with great detail, but when they do you'll know where you stand.

 Title: Does your past work experience and titles line up with the role you applied for?
 If you're applying for an outside sales role and the closest you've come to sales is customer service, it's probably too big of a leap for them to consider for a role they need someone to hit the ground running on.
 Also, there are probably several if not many candidates with the right work experience that will push you further down the line of consideration.
-Or maybe you are starting to feel desperate and starting to apply for jobs that are beneath you?
+Or are you feeling desperate and starting to apply for jobs that are beneath you?
 Companies typically don't want to hire someone who they fear is going to be looking to get back where they were (either in compensation or position) in a year or two.
-It may not feel fair, but it's a real concern hiring managers have.
+It may not be fair, but it's a real concern most companies have.

 Products + Channels: There are many different types of businesses, types of customers, and types of products.
 If it's a role that industry knowledge and connections matters for you may be removed from consideration simply because you don't have the right knowledge.
 In the case of building products, if you can't read blueprints and do a take-off and apply for a sales job to builders and contractors, most of my clients wouldn't consider you.
 If you're not in building products or construction you probably don't know what a take-off is.

 Visual Appeal: The reality is you're being judged.
 We assume this is you putting your “best foot forward” and that you're trying to impress us.
 If your resume is all the same size font, if it appears to be a copy and paste of your job description, if it has typos (watch out for detail-oriented, if I see that spelled wrong, I get the giggles and it's pretty much over from there.)
 The most common one is Manger for Manager – because Manger is a word, you're not going to get a red squiggly alert that somethings gone wrong… but to those of us reviewing your resume it sticks out like a sore thumb.

 The Building Gurus Difference